-The unique channel attributes of email signature marketing
+The unique channel attributes

 There are eight key attributes to the email signature marketing channel that you need to be aware of.
-They are:

 Different departments within a company will speak to different types of external contacts.
 For example, your sales team will be speaking to potential customers, while your customer service department will be dealing with current customers.

 So different signatures can easily be applied and communicate a variety of messages to different audiences at different stages throughout the customer journey.
 It’s a unique opportunity to target specific audiences incredibly precisely and provide information that is of key importance to the contact in question.